 The importance of investigating a workplace injury, illness, or fatality cannot be understated.
 The long history of workers suffering debilitating conditions and loss of life has given rise to fully-funded government agencies being tasked with workplace safety.

-And while agencies such as OSHA are tasked with workplace safety oversight, investigating worksite incidents and taking corrective measures remains each individual company’s responsibility.
+And while agencies such as OSHA are tasked with safety oversight, investigating workplace incidents and taking corrective measures remains each individual company’s responsibility.
 While taking ownership is the first major step in creating a safe environment, these are critical investigative items necessary for maintaining the highest possible standards.

 Recognize the Difference Between “Accident” and “Incident”